Vol. XXIII, No. 45, 1st semester, July 2015

 11 The framework of media education and media criticism in the contemporary world: The opinion of international experts

-Alexander Fedorov, Rostov (Russia) & Anastasia Levitskaya, Rostov (Russia).
+Alexander Fedorov, Rostov (Russian Federation) & Anastasia Levitskaya, Rostov (Russian Federation).

 12 University teaching with digital technologies